 Types of Loans

-Federal Stafford Loans are long-term, low-interest loans awarded to students by the Westminster College Financial Aid Office and are funded through the William D. Ford Federal Direct Student Loan Program.
+Federal Direct Student Loans are long-term, low-interest loans awarded to students by the Westminster College Financial Aid Office and are funded through the William D. Ford Federal Direct Student Loan Program.
 Eligibility for these loans is not based on credit history or income.
 These can be subsidized or unsubsidized, but we’ll explain that later.

 Alternative Education Loans are loans offered by private lenders.

 Applying for Federal Loans